-- It plays a role in the filtration of blood and formation of urine in the capsule.
+- It plays a role in blood filtration and urine formation in the capsule.

 The process of filtration of blood and formation of urine in the nephron is known as glomerular filtration.

-- In this process, hydrostatic pressure causes fluids and solutes to pass through the filtration membrane passively.
+- In this process, hydrostatic pressure causes fluids and solutes to passively pass through the filtration membrane.
 This process does not consume metabolic energy.